Maximum grant 15,000 EUR

 The specialists of Regional Development Centres advise potential and starting entrepreneurs in order to support the preparation and implementation of their business plan.
 Information counselling is a way to get feedback on your thoughts concerning the start-up processes of a new enterprise.
 Also provided is information about the conditions under which your company is qualified to apply for the grant, and about additional funding opportunities.
 We recommend undergoing information counselling in a Regional Development Centre before participating in preliminary counselling for the start-up grant.
 We kindly ask you to contact the specialist of your region to do so.

 Preliminary assessment prepared by the Regional Development Centres is a compulsory part of the start-up grant of the EAS as their specialists have extensive knowledge of the business activities in the region of the applicant company.
-Regional Development Centres are located in each county (except the company information point of Tallinn City Enterprise Board that does not carry out preliminary counselling sessions concerning the regulation of the start-up grant) and we advise you to contact them in order to receive a preliminary assessment to your start-up grant application.
+Regional Development Centres are located in each county and we advise you to contact them in order to receive a preliminary assessment to your start-up grant application.

 The application, along with the necessary additional documents, is submitted via the EAS e-service.
 The EAS information centre will register an application that does not have any formal defects within 3 working days and inform the applicant of the start-up grant of doing so.
 If the EAS information centre notices formal defects while registering the application, the applicant is given an opportunity to submit additional information and eliminate said defects within 10 working days.